Khulna University of Engineering & Technology: Admissions

-The admission process in KUET is highly competitive.
-Each year it opens about 1005 seats for undergraduate programs.
+The admission process in KUET are highly competitive.
+Each year it opens about 1065 seats for undergraduate programs.
 About 10,000 applicants are invited to appear on an admission test.
 This preliminary filtration is done based on H.S.C. grade points in physics, chemistry, mathematics and English.
 The admission test is standardized to evaluate student ability to understand concepts of physics, chemistry, mathematics, and English language.
 Admission is offered to successful applicants on a merit basis, based on their scores in the admission test.

-Students are admitted to a specific undergraduate academic program specializing in any of the 14 engineering tracks (e.g., CSE, EEE, ME, ECE, CE, IPE, BECM, TE, LE, URP, BME, Arch, ESE, MSE).
+Students are admitted to a specific undergraduate academic program specializing in any of the 16 engineering tracks (e.g., CSE, EEE, ME, ECE, CE, IEM, BECM, TE, LE, URP, BME, Arch, ESE, MSE, ChE, MTE).
 Students may not change their track (major) once a few weeks of classes are passed.